RayLabz/Firestorm/firestorm_flutter/README.md

 ## License

-Firestorm is released under the Apache 2.0 License.
+Firestorm is open-source and is released under the Apache 2.0 License.
 See the [LICENSE](../LICENSE) file for more information.